Italy's Vega grounded as investigators probe failed launch | Technology

 The rocket's failure is the latest headache for Europe's space planners after the withdrawal of Russia's Soyuz as well as delays to the new Ariane 6 and the ExoMars rover mission.
 It comes weeks after the European Space Agency rejigged three Soyuz launches, including the Europe-Japan EarthCARE satellite which it moved to Vega C with a target of early 2024.

+Other options, though somewhat larger than Vega C, include rockets from Japan and India.
+Arianespace's Israel stressed that Ariane 5 and 6 were not affected by the latest incident.

-Pleaides is a constellation of very-high-resolution satellites designed for civil and military use.
+The first two Pleaides Neo satellites were launched in 2021 and the two lost on Vega C were due to complete a constellation capable of 30 cm-resolution images for civil and military use.
 Insurance experts said the loss of the two satellites had clouded what had previously looked set to be a profitable year for underwriters of satellite risks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)